 Assistance Project for the Water Committee of Armenia and its main Structures

-Since 8/2021, Sachsen Wasser (SaWa) is supporting a KfW-funded Assistance Projectfor the Water Committee (WAC) of Armenia and its main structures.
+Since August 2021, Sachsen Wasser (Sa-Wa) has been supporting a KfW-funded Assistance Project for the Water Committee (WC) of Armenia and its main structures to further improve water sector development and quality of services to the Armenian

-Programme for sustainable drinking water supply and sanitation in peri-urban areasrt
+PERIAGUA III – Programme for sustainable drinking water supply and sanitation in peri-urban areas

 Complementary Measures for Sucre IV (KfW)